dotnetcore/FlubuCore/README.md

 * Discuss potential ways to improve project.
 * Improve existing implementation, performance, etc.

-## Release Notes and Roadmap
+## Changelog and Roadmap

- Notable FlubuCore changes by release can be found in [What's new](https://github.com/flubu-core/flubu.core/wiki/9-What's-New) wiki section.
-See [release notes](https://github.com/flubu-core/flubu.core/blob/master/FlubuCore.ProjectVersion.txt) for full set of changes.
+Changes with description and examples can be found in [Changelog](https://github.com/flubu-core/flubu.core/blob/master/CHANGELOG.md)

 You can see FlubuCore roadmap by exploring opened [milestones.](https://github.com/flubu-core/flubu.core/milestones)